Kathryn Hunt (archaeologist): Academic career

-Aside from her achievements within the field, Hunt has been a vocal advocate for the expansion of the field itself, generating both awareness and interest for the fairly new subject of paleo-oncology.
-Many scientists in the field of bio-archaeology tend to focus research on things such as infectious diseases and other frequent public health indicators.
-Paleo-Oncology is a very diverse field, requiring help from scientists of all specialties, including evolutionary biologists, archaeologists, geneticists, oncologists, and many more.
-Part of Hunt's purpose for studying ancient cancer is to help the scientific community to better understand the history of various forms of the disease, including potentially unknown causes and treatments.
-Hunt has conducted studies all around the world, including the time she spent conducting archaeological excavation and research in Egypt's Valley of Kings, Israel's Jezreel Valley, and with Transylvania Bioarchaeology.
-Hunt's ultimate goal is to establish a standard methodology for diagnosis of cancer in bones.
-In order to do this, Hunt along with help from Jennifer Willoughby, Casey Kirkpatrick, and Roselyn Campbell, launched an organization called the Ancient Cancer Foundation (ACF).
-One of Hunt's ultimate goals is to help build a foundation for which paleo-oncological research can progress—based in methodological discussion, multidisciplinary collaboration, and open access to information.
+Hunt has been an advocate for expansion of the field.
+Hunt states that she studies ancient cancer to help the scientific community better understand the history of various forms of the disease, including potentially unknown causes and treatments.
+Hunt has conducted studies around the world, including the time she spent conducting archaeological excavation and research in Egypt's Valley of Kings, Israel's Jezreel Valley, and Transylvania.
+Hunt's stated goal is to establish a standard methodology for diagnosis of bone cancer.
+Hunt, along with Jennifer Willoughby, Casey Kirkpatrick, and Roselyn Campbell, launched an organization called the Ancient Cancer Foundation.
+Hunt's goal is to help paleo-oncological research progress with methodological discussion, collaboration and open access to information.

 Hunt co-founded the Paleo-Oncology Research Organization (PRO) in 2012 with colleagues Casey Kirkpatrick (Western Ontario University), Roselyn Campbell (University of California Los Angeles), and Jennifer Willoughby (Western Ontario University), which later becoming a subsidiary of the Ancient Cancer Foundation (ACF).
-The organization is a multidisciplinary institution that facilitates research into the global history of cancer (paleo-oncology) and open circulation of that information to the researchers as well as the public.
+The organization is a multidisciplinary institution that facilitates research into the global history of cancer (paleo-oncology) and open circulation of that information to researchers and the public.
 Paleo-oncological research has been consistently growing and requires the contributions of historians, linguists, and scientists alike to further the world's understanding of cancer's historical development.
 The Paleo-Oncology Research Organization is working to list evidence of cancer in an online database to aid future paleo-oncologists in diagnosis of cancer in bones.
-It is also the hope of Hunt and her fellow researchers that this database will aid present and future scientists in their studies on how cancer has changed and evolved through time.
+Hunt and her fellow researchers hope that this database will aid present and future scientists in their studies on how cancer has changed and evolved through time.
 This research will likely be aided by developments and advances in DNA analysis.

 Professional career

 Kathryn Hunt currently holds the position of human osteologist on the Jezreel Valley Research Project.
-She is also an assistant director of the Jucu de Sus Necropolis excavation and field school which she works with alongside Transylvania Bioarchaeology.
+She is also an assistant director of the Jucu de Sus Necropolis excavation and field school where she works alongside Transylvania Bioarchaeology.
 Hunt is also a co-founder and creative director of the Paleo-Oncology Research Organization (PRO).

-Excavations that Hunt has participated in during her career include an archaeological excavation for Penn State's Mendes Expedition and an excavation for PLU Valley of the Kings Expedition in Egypt.
+Excavations that Hunt has participated in include an archaeological excavation for Penn State's Mendes Expedition and an excavation for PLU's Valley of the Kings Expedition in Egypt.